 As Smooshie grew up, he noticed how Daddy often had a lighthearted approach to very tough situations.
 Quoting scripture, he told us kids to “be wise as a serpent, and harmless as a dove.”
 Stay calm.
 Stay rooted.
 Things will work out.

 And so many times, even when there wasn't a lot of food in the house and we weren't sure how bills would be paid, this lightheartedness helped us stay emotionally in tact.
-We prayed, then watched Star Trek: Next Generation, or went to the movies.
+We'd pray, then watch Star Trek: Next Generation, or went to the movies.
 We did these things because our faith taught us that God would provide.
 We needn’t be afraid, and we needn’t worry.

 When one is knee-deep in a situation, it can seem like it's the only thing that matters.
 But life is filled with many layers, and many new beginnings, even in unpredictable areas like entrepreneurship.
 A step back may help one see a problem with new eyes; a moment of laughter can help curb the habit of unnecessarily magnifying an issue.